sButtons/sbuttons/CONTRIBUTING.md

 - When you are adding a new project, all you need to do is create another object that would contain the details of the project.
 - Make sure all the object keys are having the required string value.
+- When you're adding a project example, please enusre that the screenshot of that project of the image at least is present.
+- The images of all projects should be placed inside `assests/imgs/projects` directory.

 ## Code of Conduct